splynx/docs/files/en/voice/auto_cdr_processing/auto_cdr_processing.md

 Auto processing
 ==========

 Now (from splynx 2.3) the Voice auto CDR processing is managed here.
-We can import a CDR's for charge the customer and print in his invoice the register of calls.
+We can import a CDR's to charge the customer and print the register of calls in his invoice.

-It's like Voice / Processing / CDR import, but here we can import many CDR's together.
+The process is similar to Voice/Processing/CDR import, but here we can import many CDR's together.

 To import CDR's you need to go to the source and configure "Import data source"